Interim course changes: Spring 2021

 To submit: Program directors should send any proposed course changes to the normal school level contact.
 The appropriate associate dean will review the form and submit it to Anna Teske, Assistant Vice Provost for Academic Program Approval and Policy (firstname.lastname@example.org).

-Once approved, interim course changes will be in place through the remainder of Spring Term.
+Once approved, interim course changes will be in place through the remainder of Summer Term.

 School Level Contacts: